-Benefit Description You pay Emergency within our service area High Option Standard Option Emergency care at an urgent care centerEmergency care as an outpatient at a hospital, \$50 per urgent care visit. \$250 per emergency room visit. \$50 per urgent care visit.
-No deductible. including doctors' services Note: If admitted, the emergency room copayment is waived and you pay the appropriate inpatient hospital \$250 per emergency room visit.
-No deductible. admission copayment.
-Emergency outside our service area High Option Standard Option • Emergency care at an urgent care center \$50 urgent care visit. \$50 urgent care visit.
-No • Emergency care as an outpatient at a hospital, \$250 per emergency room visit. deductible. including doctors' services Note: We waive the ER copay if you are admitted to the hospital. \$250 per emergency room visit.
+Benefit Description You pay Emergency within our service area Standard Option Emergency care at an urgent care center \$50 per urgent care visit.
 No deductible.
+Emergency care as an outpatient at a hospital, including doctors' services \$250 per emergency room visit.
+No deductible.
+Note: If admitted, the emergency room copayment is waived and you pay the appropriate inpatient hospital admission copayment.
+Emergency outside our service area Standard Option Emergency care at an urgent care center \$50 urgent care visit.
+No deductible.
+Emergency care as an outpatient at a hospital, including doctors' services \$250 per emergency room visit.
+No deductible.
+Note: We waive the ER copay if you are admitted to the hospital.
 Not covered: All charges.
-All charges. • Elective care or non-emergency care and follow-up care recommended by non-Plan providers that has not been approved by the Plan or provided by Plan providers • Emergency care provided outside the service area if the need for care could have been foreseen before leaving the service area • Medical and hospital costs resulting from a normal full-term delivery of a baby outside the service area Ambulance High Option Standard Option Professional ambulance service when medically appropriate. \$100 copayment per occurrence for emergency ambulance transportation \$100 copayment per occurrence for emergency ambulance transportation.
+Elective care or non-emergency care and follow-up care recommended by non-Plan providers that has not been approved by the Plan or provided by Plan providers • Emergency care provided outside the service area if the need for care could have been foreseen before leaving the service area Medical and hospital costs resulting from a normal full-term delivery of a baby outside the service area Ambulance Standard Option Professional ambulance service when medically appropriate. \$100 copayment per occurrence for emergency ambulance transportation.
 No deductible.
-Note: See 5(c) for non-emergency service. amsportation autoportation.
-No academote.
+Note: See 5(c) for non-emergency service.